akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/upload_content_liferay.md

 And here's another task for you: Find the hidden *folderId* in the picture.

-Honestly: In a production environment there must be a better way, but hardcoding this for the tutorial is acceptable.
+Honestly: In a production environment there must be a better way, but hard coding this for the tutorial is acceptable.

 ### Getting the document / file name
 Do you remember the CMIS download from the last chapter? (shortened)